 The UK BioBank has now released an update to the full-release 500,000 participant data released last year.
 Specifically, updated imputed data (study id EGAD00010001474) is now available for use on the CSF, iCSF, DPSF and desktops.
 Continue reading

-The next Research IT club will take place on the 29th Nov, slightly earlier so as to avoid clashing with Christmas festivities!
-It will feature updates from our research infrastructure and software engineering teams.
-Our two feature presentations will look at how Research IT helped to improve the comparison, annotation and mark-up of a collection of scans and the introduction of a new data service for users of NHS data.
-To attend the event please register so we know how much coffee to order in!
+The next Research IT club will take place on the 21st Feb and will feature updates from our research infrastructure and software engineering teams.
+Our two feature presentations will look at how Research IT helped to improve the treatment of cancer patients in early clinical trials and the introduction of a new service to make research data sharing easier.